aditya-upadhye/hashnode-backup/ckw0m9rm4004hs1s1drrp4vng.md

 If you are into programming or the Tech-side of the World, you must have surely heard of the terms **Git** and **GitHub**.
 But do you know what is it and how to get started with it?
 Here is a guide for you.

-This guide is divided into the following sections:
+This guide is divided in the following sections:

 #### I.      What is Git and GitHub
 #### II.
 How to create an account on GitHub